Moghan/frontend-nanodegree-mobile-portfolio/README.md

 The project repo is available at https://github.com/Moghan/frontend-nanodegree-mobile-portfolio.git

+Have a look at the mobile-portfolio sight at http://riots.se/mobile-portfolio/

 ## Getting started
 Publish the files in the 'dist' folder on your website,